-Non-destructive testing, NDT, is a very broad group of structural or material inspections and as the name implies, these inspections do not destroy the material/structure being examined.
-NDT plays a critical role in assuring that structural components and systems perform their function in a reliable and cost effective fashion.
+Non-destructive testing, NDT, is a very broad group of structural or material inspections, and as the name implies, these inspections do not destroy the material/structure being examined.
+NDT plays a critical role in assuring that structural components and systems perform their function in a reliable and cost-effective fashion.
 Because NDT does not permanently alter the article being inspected, it is a highly valuable technique that can save both money and time in product evaluation, troubleshooting, and research.
-NDT technicians and engineers define and implement tests that locate and characterize material conditions and flaws that might otherwise cause serious accidents such as, planes to crash, reactors to fail, trains to derail, pipelines to burst, and a variety of troubling events.
+NDT technicians and engineers define and implement tests that locate and characterize material conditions and flaws that might otherwise cause serious accidents, such as planes to crash, reactors failing, trains derailing, pipelines bursting, and a variety of troubling events.

-This concept is extended, and known as Non-Destructive Evaluation (NDE), when combined with an assessment of the significance of any defects found.
+This concept is extended, known as Non-Destructive Evaluation (NDE) when combined with an assessment of the significance of any defects found.
 However, they are both terms often used interchangeably.
-Some testing methods must be conducted in a laboratory setting, others may be adapted for use in the field.
+Some testing methods must be conducted in a laboratory setting.
+Others may be adapted for use in the field.
 Several commonly employed NDT techniques and their characteristics are described below.

-- a radiation sensitive film (Film Radiography)
+- a radiation-sensitive film (Film Radiography)

-- a planer array of radiation sensitive sensors (Real-time Radiography).
+- a planer array of radiation-sensitive sensors (Real-time Radiography).

 Principle of Operation

 Radiographic testing is commonly used for weld verification in various industrial applications.
 In manufacturing, welds are commonly used to join two or more metal parts.
-The effects of welding on the material surrounding the weld can be detrimental —depending on the materials used and the heat input of the welding process used, the HAZ can be of varying size and strength.
-For example, the base metal must reach a certain temperature during the welding process, must cool at a specific rate, and must be welded with compatible materials or the joint may not be strong enough to hold the parts together, or cracks may form in the weld causing it to fail.
+The effects of welding on the material surrounding the weld can be detrimental —depending on the materials used and the heat input of the welding process used.
+The HAZ can be of varying size and strength.
+For example, the base metal must reach a certain temperature during the welding process, must cool at a specific rate, and must be welded with compatible materials, or the joint may not be strong enough to hold the parts together, or cracks may form in the weld causing it to fail.
 Defects usually encountered include incomplete penetration, incomplete fusion, undercutting, porosity, and longitudinal cracking.
 These defects could cause a structure to break or a pipeline to rupture.
-Welds may be tested using NDT techniques such as industrial radiography or industrial CT scanning using X-rays or gamma rays, ultrasonic testing, liquid penetrant testing, magnetic particle inspection or via eddy current.
+Welds may be tested using NDT techniques such as industrial radiography or industrial CT scanning using X-rays or gamma rays, ultrasonic testing, liquid penetrant testing, magnetic particle inspection, or via eddy current.

 Advantages and Disadvantages

-- It has a very few material limitations.
+- It has very few material limitations.

-- Detection of internal defects for thick materials (e.g. pipelines).
+- Detection of internal defects for thick materials (e.g., pipelines).